arouyan/lakeFS/docs/under the hood/index.md

 ---
 layout: default
-title: Under the hood
+title: Under the Hood
 description: Learn more about how lakeFS works under the hood
-nav_order: 10
+nav_order: 30
 has_children: true
 ---